bmorrall/halitosis/README.md

 end
 ```

-Attributes can also be implemented using the `property` alias:
+Attributes can also be implemented using the legacy `property` alias:

 ```ruby
 property(:quacks) { "#{duck.quacks} per minute" }